 Carbon dioxide released into the atmosphere is absorbed by the ocean.
 This causes changes to water chemistry (such as pH) that may impact marine life.
 Current research focuses on how ocean acidification may affect economically-important bivalve species including: eastern oysters, surfclams, sea scallops and blue mussels.

-Scientists at the Milford Lab are currently conducting experiments to measure feeding, excretion, and respiration of eastern oysters, surfclams, and sea scallops, in differing pH scenarios.
+Scientists at the Milford Lab are currently conducting experiments to measure feeding, excretion, and respiration of eastern oysters, surfclams, and Atlantic sea scallops, in differing pH scenarios.
 This data will be used in models to better understand metabolism and growth responses for each of these species under different environmental conditions.
 This project is expected to yield insight into how aquaculture and wild fisheries performance may be impacted by changing ocean chemistry.